s-zeid/minecraft-server-manager/README.md

 <https://code.s.zeid.me/minecraft-server-manager>

-This is a shell script that can be used to start, stop, and control a Minecraft server (including mods like Bukkit and Sponge), and a systemd unit file to go along with it.
+This is a shell script that can be used to start, stop, and control a Minecraft server (including mods like Spigot and Sponge), and a systemd unit file to go along with it.
 Neither the unit file nor systemd itself are required to use the script.